eruizc-dev/sml4j/README.md

   enum Action { TURN_ON, TURN_OFF };

   private final StateMachine<State, Action> sm = new StateMachineBuilder<State, Action>()
-    .initialState(State.OFF)					// Starts OFF
     .allowTransition(State.OFF, Action.TURN_ON, State.ON)   // When off, allow it to turn_on, to change state to on
     .allowTransition(State.ON, Action.TURN_OFF, State.OFF)  // When on, allow turn_off, to change state to off
-    .build();
+    .buildFrom(State.OFF);                                  // Starts OFF

   public boolean isOn() {
     return sm.getState().equals(State.ON);